jreisinger/hellogrpc/README.md

 By default, gRPC uses Protocol Buffers, Google's open source mechanism for serializing structured data.
 You define the structure for the data in `.proto` text files.
 Then you use the protocol buffer compiler `protoc` to generate data access classes in your preferred language(s).

-The recomended version to use is proto3.
+The recommended version to use is proto3.

 # Steps to write gRPC program in Go